Registration for ICCG11 is now open (the link to the registration page

 SUBMISSION OF ABSTRACTS FOR THE GENERAL SESSION

-Abstracts for General Session papers and posters can be submitted from 20 May 2019 to 20 January 2020 through the abstract submission facility EasyChair.
+Abstracts for General Session papers and posters can be submitted until 31 January 2021 through the abstract submission facility EasyChair.

 Abstracts should not exceed 400 words (exclusive of references) and should clearly state research questions, approach, method, data and (expected) results.
 Abstracts should also list three to five keywords.